 No, the fawn does not need your help.
 The doe (adult female deer) will rarely be found near her fawn for the first few weeks of its life because her presence may attract predators.
 The fawn is well camouflaged and has very little odor, which helps it hide from predators.
 Fawns instinctively lie motionless when approached by a potential predator.
 This seemingly helpless state is a behavioral adaptation that has helped white-tailed deer survive for ages.
+As fawns grow and mature, they will initially freeze, but they jump up and bound away.
 Once the fawn grows stronger, it will follow the doe while she forages.

 It looks hungry, should I feed it?

 People should never feed anything to a fawn.
 Fawns have very specific nutritional requirements and improper nutrition will make the fawn sick and may lead to its death.

 My children touched the fawn and I’m afraid the mother won’t take it back.
 What should I do?

 The doe-fawn bond is very strong.
 A mother deer will not avoid her fawn if there are human or pet odors on it.
 Fawns are rarely abandoned, except in extreme cases where the fawn has defects which will prevent its survival.
 The fawn should be placed in or next to natural vegetation near the location where it was found to provide cover and protection.
 The doe will avoid the area until the disturbance has passed, after which she will search for the missing fawn.
 If more than 24 hours have passed, the fawn may need attention from a wildlife rehabilitator.